-Thriller Short Stories: Suspense, Action and Psychological Fiction Online
+Mystery Short Stories: Thriller, Detective, Suspense, and Psychological Fiction Online

-This page compiles stories of suspense, mystery and tension.
-Packed with action and careful planning, they're written to keep you wondering what happens next.
-I hope you find a new thriller story to enjoy.
+This page compiles stories of mystery, suspense, and tension.
+Some of the selections have action while others are more about the process.
+Regardless, they're written to keep you wondering what happens next.
+I hope you find a new story to enjoy.

 Links are provided for easy reading.